Knowledge91/Panopticon/README.md

 - `--rpcaddr 0.0.0.0` opens the HTTP server to any IP address (**not secure**)
 - `--rpcapi "eth,web3,personal"` activates the **eth** **web3** and **personal** [Management APIs](https://github.com/ethereum/go-ethereum/wiki/Management-API), which we will query in the React App

 Now you are ready to go!
-If you want to experiment with your newly blockchain you can use the [Javascript console](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console).
-Simply run: `geth attach ./PrivateNet/chain/geth.ipc` and connect to the **ipc** point.

 Some useful commands for the **Javascript Console**:
 - `personal.newAccount()` - creates a new Ethereum account
 - `eth.coinbase()` - yields the address of you main account